- Do I need to apply for a marriage visa?

 You are not permitted to enter Northern Ireland or other countries of the United Kingdom with an Irish visa.
 If you are a non-EEA national, you will need to apply for a type of UK visa to enter into any part of the United Kingdom.

-Here at the IAS, we have highly experienced immigration lawyers working in both Ireland and the United Kingdom.
+Here at the IAS, we have highly experienced immigration consultants working in both Ireland and the United Kingdom.
 We can provide comprehensive advice to those would like to visit Northern Ireland and other countries in the UK.

 Call us now on (+353) 061 518 025 to see how we can help you.